mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

               - Includes an object that contains information about which decryption options the user has available to them

         - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)
-          - This response means the user needs to complete two-factor authentication
+          - Meaning: the user needs to complete Two Factor Authentication
-          - The response contains information about the user's 2FA requirements, such as which 2FA providers they have available to them, etc.
+          - Response Contains: information about the user's 2FA requirements, such as which 2FA providers they have available to them, etc.

         - [`IdentityDeviceVerificationResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-device-verification.response.ts)
-          - This response means the user needs to verify their new device via [new device verification](https://bitwarden.com/help/new-device-verification/)
+          - Meaning: the user needs to verify their new device via [new device verification](https://bitwarden.com/help/new-device-verification/)
-          - The response contains a boolean property that simply states whether or not the device has been verified
+          - Response Contains: a boolean property that simply states whether or not the device has been verified

-   2. **Calls one of the `process[IdentityType]Response()` methods, each of which builds and returns an [`AuthResult`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/domain/auth-result.ts) object**
+   2. **Calls one of the `process[IdentityType]Response()` methods**

+      Each of these methods builds and returns an [`AuthResult`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/domain/auth-result.ts) object, which gets used later to determine how to direct the user after an authentication attempt.

+      The specific method that gets called depends on the type of the `IdentityResponse`:
-      - If `IdentityTokenResponse`, call `processTokenResponse()`
+      - If `IdentityTokenResponse` &rarr; call `processTokenResponse()`
-        - This method uses information from the `IdentityTokenResponse` object to set Authentication and Decryption information about the user into state.
+        - This method uses information from the `IdentityTokenResponse` object to set Authentication and Decryption information about the user into state
-          - `saveAccountInformation()` - initializes the account with information from the `IdentityTokenResponse` after successful login.
+          - `saveAccountInformation()` - initializes the account with information from the `IdentityTokenResponse` after successful login
             - Adds the account to the `AccountService` and sets up the account profile in `StateService`
             - Sets the access token and refresh token to state
             - Sets the `userDecryptionOptions` to state